 read more ..

 Umecom BV has been working for years as a 'real estate agent' and sells my (higher segment) household effects, art and antiques for third parties, on consignment.
-We do this for the most part via our websites/online catalogues, whereby advertisements are placed on the website and a substantial part is also sold via Marktplaats.nl.
+We do this for the most part via our websites/online catalogues, whereby advertisements are placed and a substantial part is also sold via Marktplaats .nl.

 Our main task is to sell business as efficiently as possible.
 In other words, if the trajectory with the first interested party does not become concrete (fast enough and sufficiently), we must be able to continue with the next interested party.
 We do our best to make that clear to everyone and to avoid disappointment and discussions: